RADAR: Retrieval-Augmented Detector with Adversarial Refinement for Robust Fake News Detection: Introduction

 In this work, we propose \textbf{RADAR}, a \textbf{R}etrieval-\textbf{A}ugmented \textbf{D}etector with \textbf{A}dversarial \textbf{R}efinement for robust fake news detection.
 Our key innovation is to ground \emph{both} the attacker and the defender in retrieved real-news evidence.
 On the generator side, retrieval provides realistic journalistic priors that minimize stylistic artifacts, thereby creating ``harder negatives'' for the detector.
 On the detector side, retrieval supplies external context to support evidence-aware verification and enables continual updates as the attacker evolves.
 Crucially, we implement the defender as a trainable lightweight detector, rather than relying on a prompt-only LLM judge treated as a fixed black box.
 This design allows for systematic adaptation to newly discovered attack patterns while keeping inference costs low: detection requires only lightweight retrieval (top-$k$ passages) followed by a single forward pass of an efficient encoder, avoiding expensive multi-step LLM prompting at test time.

 To overcome the limitations of opaque scalar rewards, we introduce \textbf{Verbal Adversarial Feedback (VAF)}, which transforms the detector's judgment into an \emph{interpretable} and \emph{actionable} signal.
-Unlike a single probability score that leaves the generator guessing, VAF provides structured critiques comprising: (1)~\emph{suspicious tokens} derived from attention weights to pinpoint exactly \textbf{where} the artifact lies; (2)~\emph{categorical detection reasons} (e.g., sensationalism, vague attribution) to explain \textbf{why} it was flagged; and (3)~\emph{improvement suggestions} to specify \textbf{how} to revise it.
+Unlike a single probability score that leaves the generator guessing, VAF provides structured critiques comprising: (1)~\emph{suspicious tokens} identified with Integrated Gradients (IG) \cite{sundararajan2017axiomatic} to pinpoint exactly \textbf{where} the artifact lies; (2)~\emph{detection reasons} to explain \textbf{why} it was flagged; and (3)~\emph{improvement suggestions} to specify \textbf{how} to revise it.
 By rendering the detection logic transparent, VAF empowers the generator to perform targeted, informed refinements rather than blind stochastic perturbations.
 Together with \emph{decision confidence} and \emph{few-shot examples} of successful attacks, VAF acts as a semantic proxy for gradient information, guiding the generator toward sophisticated evasion strategies that, in turn, force the detector to robustly adapt.

-While this loop draws on iterative self-refinement \cite{madaan2023selfrefineiterativerefinementselffeedback, shinn2023reflexionlanguageagentsverbal}, it differs in a crucial respect: the feedback originates from an adversarial detector whose goal is to \emph{catch} fakes, thereby surfacing distinct failure modes and steering the attacker toward sophisticated edge cases that ultimately strengthen the detector.
+While the loop draws on iterative self-refinement \cite{madaan2023selfrefineiterativerefinementselffeedback, shinn2023reflexionlanguageagentsverbal}, it differs in a crucial respect: the feedback originates from an adversarial detector whose goal is to catch fakes, thereby surfacing distinct failure modes and steering the attacker toward sophisticated edge cases that ultimately strengthen the detector.

 Our contributions are 3-fold: \begin{compactitem} \item We propose a dual-retrieval framework where generator-side retrieval creates realistic adversarial rewrites, and detector-side retrieval supports robust, evidence-based verification. \item We develop a lightweight, trainable encoder-based detector that outperforms prompt-only LLM judges in both adaptability and inference efficiency. \item We introduce verbal adversarial feedback (VAF) to replace scalar rewards with structured critiques.
-By explicating \emph{why} an article was flagged and \emph{how} to fix it, VAF facilitates stable co-evolution without policy-gradient estimation and substantially improves detector robustness. \end{compactitem}
+By explicating \emph{where} the artifact lies, \emph{why} an article was flagged, and specifying \emph{how} it can be revised, VAF facilitates stable co-evolution without policy-gradient estimation and substantially improves detector robustness. \end{compactitem}